candlepin/candlepin.github.io/docs/gutterball/reportapi.md

   "key" : "status_trend",
   "description" : "Lists the per-day status counts for all consumers", "parameters" : [ {
+    "multiValued" : false,
     "mandatory" : false,
+    "name" : "start_date",
+    "description" : "The start date on which to filter" }, {
     "multiValued" : false,
-    "description" : "The start date on which to filter", "name" : "start_date"
-  }, {
     "mandatory" : false,
+    "name" : "end_date",
+    "description" : "The end date on which to filter" }, {
+    "multiValued" : true,
+    "mandatory" : false,
+    "name" : "consumer_uuid",
+    "description" : "The consumer UUID(s) on which to filter" }, {
     "multiValued" : false,
-    "description" : "The end date on which to filter", "name" : "end_date"
-  }, {
     "mandatory" : false,
+    "name" : "owner",
+    "description" : "An owner key on which to filter" }, {
     "multiValued" : false,
-    "description" : "An owner key on which to filter", "name" : "owner"
-  }, {
     "mandatory" : false,
+    "name" : "product_name",
+    "description" : "The name of a product on which to filter" }, {
     "multiValued" : false,
-    "description" : "The entitlement sku on which to filter", "name" : "sku"
-  }, {
     "mandatory" : false,
+    "name" : "sku",
+    "description" : "The entitlement sku on which to filter" }, {
     "multiValued" : false,
-    "description" : "The name of a subscription on which to filter", "name" : "subscription_name"
-  }, {
     "mandatory" : false,
+    "name" : "subscription_name",
+    "description" : "The name of a subscription on which to filter" }, {
     "multiValued" : false,
-    "description" : "Whether or not to filter on subscriptions which have management enabled (boolean)", "name" : "management_enabled"
-  }, {
     "mandatory" : false,
+    "name" : "management_enabled",
+    "description" : "Filter on subscriptions which have management enabled set to this value (boolean)" }, {
     "multiValued" : false,
+    "mandatory" : false,
+    "name" : "timezone",
-    "description" : "The timezone to use when processing the request and returning results", "name" : "timezone"
+    "description" : "The timezone to use when processing the request and returning results" } ]
-  } ]
 }
 ```